gregnrobinson/bigquery-import-pipeline/README.md

 # Overview

-Ths project is used to import an online dataset to a new or existing dataset in BigQuery.
+Ths project is used to import an online dataset to a new or existing dataset in BigQuery using a CloudBuild Pipeline.
 The pipeline will first download a dataset from a url that is provided and upload the dataset to GCS.
-Finally, the pipeline loads the dataset from GCS to BigQuery.
-The pipeline will create all the depdnacies if they don't already exist.
+Then the pipeline loads the dataset from GCS to BigQuery.
+The pipeline will create all the dependencies if they don't already exist.
 If the BigQuery dataset and Bucket exist, the pipeline will only import the new dataset to BigQuery.
+So if it your first time running the pipeline or second, the pipeline will work.

 # Setup